F1: A Distributed SQL Database That Scales

 These sections do not include any evaluation, or any lessons learned, or takeaways.
 So we do with what we get here.

-The F1 and Spanner clusters currently deployed for AdWords use five datacenters spread out across mainland US.
+The F1 and Spanner clusters then deployed for AdWords use five datacenters spread out across mainland US.
 The Spanner configuration uses 5-way Paxos replication, to provide availability under a double failure.
 They deploy the five read/write replicas with two each on the east and west coasts of the US, and the fifth centrally.
 With leaders on the east coast, commits require round trips to the other east coast datacenter, plus the central datacenter, which accounts for the 50ms minimum latency.
 Multi-group commits require 2PC, which typically doubles the minimum latency.

 Despite the higher database latency, overall user-facing latency for the main interactive AdWords web application averages about 200ms, which is similar to the preceding system running on MySQL.
 Avoiding serial reads in client code accounts for much of that.
 In fact, while the average is similar, the MySQL application exhibited tail latency much worse than the same application on F1.